Waterford Village Cemetery – aka. Old Settlers Cemetery – The End of an era.

 “In the midst of all the hard work and struggles, the settlers indulged in many amusements.
 The wolf hunt of 1838 was one, when the settlers armed themselves with guns, clubs, scythes, dinner horns and pitchforks and went in pursuit of wolves and wolf scalps.
 It is said that the hunters, under competent officers, endeavored to close in on the entire township of Waterford.
 Concentrating their forces, however, they finally surrounded a tract of forest, every man watching for his game, and finally, all gathering in the center of the woods, without encountering a single solitary wolf.
 As a wolf hunt it was, therefore, not a success; but returning home over the “big marsh,” on the west side of Tishargan Lake they overhauled a wayfarer, journeying to Elkhorn.
 As luck would prevail, he had a cargo of whisky aboard.
 This was game the hunters could appreciate!
 The driver had turned his horses loose and was reposing.
 The party, under the direction of their officers, formed a hollow square around the wagon.
 Details of further proceedings are unnecessary to wit.
 Weariness, as you might call it, overcame many of the hunters, and the sequel gave celebrity to the Great Wolf Hunt of 1838.

-It is said that there were scolding wives in Waterford, for a considerable time thereafter, and that the traveler, who had been thus defrauded, successfully obtained the redress for his wrongs, to which in equity and sober conscience, he was justly entitled!”10
+It is said that there were scolding wives in Waterford, for a considerable time thereafter, and that the traveler, who had been thus defrauded, successfully obtained the redress for his wrongs, to which in equity and sober conscience, he was justly entitled!”1

 Cemeteries

 Virtually all societies consider a cemetery as hallowed ground, a place that is to be revered and respected.
-Unfortunately, some choose to desecrate these sites perhaps because they are “creepy” or want to show an act of defiance against death.
+Unfortunately, some chose to desecrate these sites perhaps because they are “creepy” or want to show an act of defiance against death.
 Some countries have burial sites that are thousands of years old and are still in good condition because their culture has a very high respect for ancestors.
 Many pioneer cemeteries in the U.S. have not been so fortunate and are forgotten in time – overgrown by weeds, populated with trees sprouting from windblown seeds, and ravages of the environment.
-As the cemeteries aged, no associations or descendants were left to care for the deteriorating sites.
-Fortunately, today there is a resurgence by volunteers to restore these long-forgotten sites to a condition of respect.
+As the cemeteries aged, no associations or descendants were left to care for them.
+Fortunately, today there is a resurgence by volunteers to restore these long-forgotten burial sites to a condition of respect.

 The Wisconsin Historical Society has designated all grave sites are hallowed ground and are not to be disturbed unless under certain conditions with permits required – but maintenance is encouraged.
 Provisions regarding abandoned cemeteries are covered under Wisconsin State Statute 157.115.

 Grave markers in America have a history all on their own.
-In the 1800s, or earlier, common grave markers may have been made of wood – cheap to make, but would have long since deteriorated leaving many unmarked graves.
+In the 1800s, or earlier, common grave markers may have been made of wood – cheap to make, but have long since deteriorated leaving many unmarked graves.
 More permanent markers, as found in the northeastern United States dating back to the 1700s, took the form of engraved slate holding up well in the environment.
 The engraved limestone markers of the 1800s, which are common here, are becoming hard to read.
 It is common to see stone obelisks for a family plot, with each gravestone marked with first names only.

 Today, plots are marked with high-quality granite gravestones, laser engraved with decorative text fonts, and embedded glass pictures of the decedent – providing a snapshot in time of their occupation or beloved hobby for which they were known.
-Common gravestone symbolism used today are found at this site.11
+Common gravestone symbolism used today are found at this site.3

 Epitaphs, such as “gone but not forgotten”, “died too soon”, and even “kicked by a horse”, evoke a thought of how the deceased met his or her demise.
 Some of the old epitaphs expressed the loss of a loved one and their belief in a higher power.
 Some gravestones have an epitaph, while many just list the name of the deceased, perhaps a relationship to another, i.e., son or wife of, with the date of birth and death, and sometimes their age at death.